ancinpet/algorithmization-in-cpp/README.md

-# algorithmization-in-cpp
+# Basics of algorithmization in C++
-Basics of algorithmization in C++
+Second semester of algorithmization